 Lawrence Corr (@LawrenceCorr) and Jim Stagnitto (@JimStag) introduce the BEAM✲ methodology in their book Agile Data Warehouse Design: Collaborative Dimensional Modeling, from Whiteboard to Star Schema (Amazon, eBook)

-We run regular Defining Data Requirements courses to bridge the technical-business divide when gathering data requirements, you can find out more and book your place on our next course here
+We run regular Defining Data Requirments courses to bridge the technical-business divide when gathering data requirements, find out more here or book your place here.